 Ash GP is a medium density concrete block which is robust, durable and suitable for a range of walling applications.
 Typical uses include the inner leaf of cavity walls when used with cavity insulation, separating or partition walls, and infill blocks in beam and block flooring systems.
 Ash GP can also be used externally where rendering or cladding is to be applied to the wall.
 Ash GP blocks provide a strong background for holding fixings.

-Ash GP is produced using at least 35% of recycled aggregate (by volume) thereby conserving valuable sources of primary material.
+Ash GP is produced using recycled aggregate thereby conserving valuable sources of primary material.

 The fire resistance periods of Ash GP loadbearing and non-loadbearing walls are shown in Table 5